ssu-dmlab/DGRec-pytorch/README.md

 The following tables summarize the experimental results to find better hyperparameters for each dataset.

 #### Results on `bookdata` (batch_size : 100)
-We first fixed `batch_size` to 100, and varied the size of embeddings as follows:
+We first fixed the batch size to 100, and varied the size of embeddings as follows:

 |Embedding size|recall@20|ndcg|
 |--------------|---------|----|